 Certification – Any EMR Software solution should offer security and protection of sensitive patient data.
 HIPAA Compliance is paramount for pathologists to ensure the security of patient records around the clock.

-Looking for suitable Electronic Medical Records (EMR) Software is a time-consuming project.
+Finding Electronic Medical Records (EMR) Software is a time-consuming project.
 With over 600 EMR/EHR and Practice Management Software companies available in the market, there are many things to consider before using or switching your EMR Software.
-You must make sure that you have covered every aspect involved before making a final decision.
-The term EMR Software or EHR Software (Electronic Medical Records) merely represents maintaining medical records for patients electronically or using a computer system.
-Specially designed software enables physicians and other medical professionals to store extensive sets of patient data ranging from patient demographics to detailed clinical information, such as medical history, social history, lab reports, and more.
+Practitioners must ensure they have covered every aspect involved before making a final decision.
+EMR Software or EHR Software (Electronic Medical Records) merely represents maintaining medical records for patients electronically or using a computer system.
+Specially designed software enables physicians and other medical professionals to store extensive patient data ranging from patient demographics to detailed clinical information, such as medical history, social history, lab reports, etc.

 Since all medical providers (MDs, DOs, PAs, NPs, LCSW, OT, etc.) work distinctly based on their background and medical specialty, EMR Software or EHR Software must accommodate the unique style and documentation requirements.
 Examples of such specialty-specific features include the ability to annotate images or the capability to store before/after photos for Pain Management specialists and Dermatology specialists respectively.
 Similarly, other specialties such as Pediatrics, Oncology, Podiatry, Ophthalmology, Neurology, Nephrology, Dialysis Centers, Rheumatology, and Chiropractic Care require their unique set of specialty-specific features to simplify adoption.